Sotterley lecture focused on downed U-2 spy plane

 The lecture concluded with a question-and-answer session, where the audience was able to ask Powers any questions that remained following his presentation.
 Hands shot up around the room as veterans, students and other members of the community were eager to speak.

 Jessica Powers Hileman, 83, of Mechanicsville was excited to attend the lecture and see Powers speak.
-Being the sister of Francis Gary Powers, Hileman was interested in the research her nephew had been conducting over the past 2½ decades.
+Being the sister of Francis Gary Powers, Hileman was interested in the research her nephew had been conducting over the past two and a half decades.

 “I’ve always wanted to see what he was doing and I’m very impressed.
 I enjoyed it and I learned a lot.
 Apparently, a lot of other people are interested too, there were a lot of questions,” said Hileman after the lecture.